Compassion focused therapy - for mood in dementia

 If a participant chooses to take part, they will be randomly assigned to either the Compassion Focused Therapy group or a ‘control’ group.
 There is an equal, 50/50 chance of them being in either group.
 If they are in the control group, they will not receive any additional treatment.

-If the participant is randomised to the Compassion Focused Therapy group, we will run a brief workshop for carers/supporters (if applicable) around the beginning of the Compassion Focused Therapy program.
-This will provide information on the principles of Compassion Focused Therapy, an outline of what we intend to do in sessions and tips on what can be done at home to support the therapy.
+If the participant is randomised to the Compassion Focused Therapy group, we will run a brief workshop for carers/supporters (if applicable) around the beginning of the Compassion Focused Therapy programme.
+This will provide information on the principles of Compassion Focused Therapy, an outline of what we intend to do in sessions and tips on what can be done at home to support the person receiving therapy in between sessions.

-Regardless of which group the participant is allocated to (Compassion Focused Therapy or control), they will continue to have access to their usual care, including input from health and social care professionals, dementia medication their usual day activities.
+Regardless of which group the participant is allocated to (Compassion Focused Therapy or control), they will continue to have access to their usual care, including input from health and social care professionals, dementia medication, and their usual day activities.

--Meet with a researcher again after the 12 CFT sessions to answer the same questions as before, and again 6 months after the initial assessment.
+2. Meet with a researcher again after the 12 Compassion-Focused Therapy sessions to answer the same questions as before and again 6 months after the initial assessment.
 Each follow-up will take approximately 1.5 hours.

 What are the possible benefits and risks of participating?